-As at 31 December 2015 there was no material practical or legal impediment to the prompt transfer of capital or the repayment of liabilities between the Group subsidiaries and Instituto de Crédito Oficial, nor was there any reason to suppose that such impediments might exist in the future.
+As at 31 December 2016 there was no material practical or legal impediment to the immediate transfer of own funds or the repayment of liabilities between the Group subsidiaries and the Instituto de Crédito Oficial, nor was there any reason to suppose that such impediments might exist in the future.

-As at 31 December 2015 there were no entities belonging to the economic Group and not included in the consolidated Group that were subject to minimum capital requirements individually, in accordance with the different rules applicable to them.
+As at 31 December 2016 there were no entities belonging to the economic Group and not included in the consolidated Group that were subject to minimum capital requirements individually, in accordance with the different rules applicable to them.

-As at 31 December 2015 the holding in AXIS PARTICIPACIONES EMPRESARIALES, S.G.E.C.R. included in the Consolidatable Group is not individually subject to the calculation of capital requirements, being included in the ICO consolidatable group, which is itself subject to such requirements.
+As at 31 December 2016 the holding in AXIS PARTICIPACIONES EMPRESARIALES, S.G.E.I.C, S.A S.M.E. included in the Consolidated Group is not individually subject to the calculation of capital requirements, being included in the ICO consolidated group, which is itself subject to such requirements.